BrunoffNo13/TestFlatDoc/body.md

 A set of flows have been created to detail the core exposed functionality of the Papercloud API.
 This suite of calls is accessible from &quot;URL ONCE HOSTED&quot;

 > - Flow1 – Create Client file with option to apply structure or apply a template
 >	 - Flow1A - Client Get Client by Reference Number
 >	 - Flow1B – Cabinet Get All

+> - Flow1 – Create Client file with option to apply structure or apply a template
+>   - Flow1A - Client Get Client by Reference Number
+>   - Flow1B – Cabinet Get All
 >  - Create a client file with no structure (blank)